vdaas/vald/docs/contributing/coding-style.md

     ```

-    The following is an example of mock injection:
+    The following is an example implementation of test code to create the mock object and mock the implementation.

     ```go